-The proposed development site falls near the Majuba Nature Reserve (SAPAD, 2023) (Figure 3) (approximately 1km west).
+The proposed development site does not fall within any of the formally protected areas, with Majuba Nature Reserve (SAPAD, 2023) situated approximately 16km west of the study area (Figure 3).
 This Nature Reserve is declared for the protection of Sungazer Lizard (Smaug giganteus).

-The National Protected Areas Expansion Strategy (NPAES) (DEA, 2016) goal is to achieve cost-effective protected area expansion for ecological sustainability and increased resilience to climate change.
+According to National Protected Areas Expansion Strategy (NPAES) (DEA, 2016), its goal is to achieve cost-effective protected area expansion for ecological sustainability and increased resilience to climate change.
 It sets targets for protected area expansion, provides maps of the most important areas for protected area expansion, and recommends mechanisms for protected area expansion.
-The project area is situated in an area earmarked as a Priority Focus Area in terms of Protected area expansion (Figure 4).
+The southern section of the project site is situated in an area earmarked as a Priority Focus Area in terms of Protected area expansion (Figure 3).

 Figure 3.
-Majuba Nature Reserve in relation to the project area
+Majuba Nature Reserve and NPAES Priority Focus Areas in relation to the project area